mistermicheels/learning-notes/architecture-design/Architectural-fitness-functions.md

 -   Useful for assessing the interactions between different architectural concerns
 -   Lots of combinations possible, need to focus on most important ones
 -   Example:
-    -   Security: evaluate staleness of data
+    -   Data freshness
     -   Scalability: number of concurrent users within a certainly latency range
-        -   Developers make this work by implementing caching, but this influences staleness of data
+        -   Developers make this work by implementing caching, but this influences freshness of data
-    -   Very helpful to have a fitness function that tests for staleness of data with the caching enabled
+    -   Very helpful to have a fitness function that tests for freshness of data with the caching enabled

 ### Triggered (batch) versus continuous